 These guidelines are intended to promote useful and respectful interaction among the Listserv members:

-- Be courteous, constructive and encouraging.
-The discussions on the Listserve are intended to stimulate conversation, not to create contention.
+- Be courteous, constructive, and encouraging.
+The discussions on the Listserv are intended to stimulate conversation, not to create contention.
 Although differences of opinion are welcome, please express your thoughts and opinions in a professional manner.
 Offer comments that are collegial in tone, without unprofessional behavior or hostility (i.e. ad hominem personal attacks or any other malevolent behavior.)
 Libel (written information intended to harm another person’s reputation) and slander (falsely spoken information which damages another) are prohibited.

 - Keep messages as brief as possible (e.g., only “repost” essential text from previous postings).

 - Use “subject” lines that are as brief and informative as possible.
 If posting a referral request, include the word “referral” in the subject line.